-When you opt for a traditional investment credit, you become the owner of the business equipment you purchase – KBC merely helps you finance it.
+When you opt for a traditional investment credit, you become the full owner of the business equipment you purchase.
+KBC merely helps you finance it.

 Investment credit, leasing or renting: which is best for you?

-- Choose the business equipment you want to purchase and ask for a quotation from the supplier.
+1. Choose the business equipment you want to purchase and ask for a quote from the supplier.

-- Application approved and contacts signed online?
-We will confirm the order with the supplier.
+3. Once your financing application is approved and the contacts signed online, KBC will place the order with the supplier.

-- You can pick your equipment up as soon as the supplier tells you it’s ready.
-We do the rest.
+4. Pick up your business equipment as soon as the supplier tells you it’s ready.
+KBC will then do the rest.

 A quick summary of the benefits of renting

-- You increase your lending capacity.
-No additional collateral is generally required.
-This means you retain your collateral capacity for other commercial loans and increase the scope for financing your operating capital and other possible investments.
+• You increase your borrowing capacity.
+No additional collateral is usually required.
+This means you hold on to your collateral for other business loans and increase the scope for financing your operating capital and any other investments.

-- You enter your business equipment as an expense in the income statement, provided you have received due approval from your accountant or auditor.
+• You record business equipment as expenses in the income statement, provided this is approved by your accountant or auditor.